LCrossman/Metagenomics_shotgun_tutorial/README.md

 - Binning parameters:  Metabat2 has a large number of parameters that can be used to fine-tune your results.
 Read the short software manual for metabat2 to identify these parameters, alter some and identify using checkM whether the parameters improved the bin qualities or not.
 Try to make some conclusions about why.

 - Consider the composition of the provided dataset.
 You may be able to find out what it is from online from the organisms you identified.
-There are particular features of this dataset that make it both (a) easier and (b) more difficult to bin.
+There are particular features of this dataset that make it both (a) easier and (b) more difficult to bin than some other datasets.
 What are these features?

 - Data Visualization (use R): Plot graphs of the data from step 4 (e.g. numbers of bins, length in bp of each fasta, N50) and/or step 5 (e.g. contamination, heterogeneity, completeness of different binning methods) using R ggplot2 or similar.
 Do the results show any particular trends?

 - Long Reads:  You can find a dataset of long reads for the same data (Oxford Nanopore) in [..]
-You can use these in the binning programs together with the short read assembly CommunityScaffolds.fasta as if they are metagenomic contigs.
+You can use these in the Metabat2 binning program together with the short read assembly CommunityScaffolds.fasta as if they are metagenomic contigs.
 HINT: use linux to join the files together using:

 ```